 European Social Survey in a nutshell

-The European Social Survey (ESS) is a cross-national survey that has been conducted in around 30 European countries every two years since 2002.
-In each country, a minimum of 1,500 respondents take part in a one-hour face-to-face interview.
-Switzerland has participated in all rounds since the very beginning.
+The European Social Survey (ESS) is a biennial, cross-national survey conducted in approximately 30 European countries since 2002.
+In each participating country, a minimum of 1,500 respondents are surveyed.
 The respondents are drawn from a probabilistic sample representing the countries’ population aged 15 and above.
+Switzerland has participated in every round of the ESS since its inception.

-The questionnaire is divided into two parts.
-The first part, the “core module”, consists of socio-political, socio-economic and socio-psychological questions.
-The core module also gathers information regarding the respondents’ socio-demographic profile.
-These questions remain the same in each round.
-The second part includes two or more periodically repeated modules that focus on specific topics.
-The purpose of these rotating modules is to provide a broader insight into a series of issues that are of particular academic or political interest.
-A supplementary section is dedicated to the Schwartz human values scale and a selection of experimental tests.
+The survey’s questionnaire is divided into two parts.
+The first part, known as the “core module,” covers a range of socio-political, socio-economic, and socio-psychological questions, along with information about the respondents’ socio-demographic characteristics.
+This core module remains consistent across survey rounds.
+The second part features two or more periodically repeated modules that focus on specific topics of particular academic or political interest.
+These rotating modules offer deeper insights into selected issues.
+Additionally, a supplementary section includes the Schwartz Human Values Scale and a selection of experimental tests.

 The main objectives of the ESS: